RonIovine/pshell/README.md

 `$ pshell pshellServerDemo`

 The local server had no remote client.
-All interactive control is done directly within the application.
+All interactive control is done directly within the application itself.

 Note that there are 2 versions of the pshell UDP/Unix client progrmas, `pshell`, which is a compiled 'C' implementation, and `pshell.py`, which is a Python implementation.
 Any of those can interface to